Listening to the Voice of the Customer (VoC)

 Ongoing monitoring assists in tracking a company’s progress as time goes on.
 Companies can get stuck debating what absolute NPS, CSAT or CES score they should target.
 What is more important is to stick to a metric, build a system that lets feedback flow in effortlessly, and watch the metric improve over time, as employees act on this valuable feedback.

-In summary, VoC enables companies to gain visibility into the customer journey and, just as importantly, to act upon this feedback.
+In summary, Voice of the Customer enables companies to gain visibility into the customer journey and, just as importantly, to act upon this feedback.
 This leads the company on a path to continuous improvement and, ultimately, has a positive impact on the bottom line.